-- Orchestration rules: You can create and customize these rules to add specific policies for a particular event Any traffic or data exchange detected by AT&T Cybersecurity products through a sensor, or through external devices such as a firewall. or alarm Alarms provide notification of an event or sequence of events that require attention or investigation..
+- Orchestration rules: You can create and customize these rules to add specific policies for a particular event Any traffic or data exchange detected by AT&T Cybersecurity products through a sensor or external devices such as a firewall. or alarm Alarms provide notification of an event or sequence of events that require attention or investigation..
 See Orchestration Rules for more information.
 These are the orchestration rules:

 - Suppression rules: Use these rules to suppress events or alarms that create noise in your system.
 See Suppression Rules from the Orchestration Rules Page for more information.

-- Filtering rules: Use these rules to make the sensor Sensors are deployed into an on-premises, cloud, or multi-cloud environment to collect log and other security-related data.
+- Filtering rules: Use these rules to make the sensor Sensors are deployed into an on-premises, cloud, or multi-cloud environment to collect logs and other security-related data.
 This data is normalized and then securely forwarded to USM Anywhere for analysis and correlation. drop future events that match the rule.
 See Filtering Rules from the Orchestration Rules Page for more information.

 - Alarm rules: Use these rules to identify existing and emerging threats.
 See Alarm Rules from the Orchestration Rules Page for more information.

 - Notification rules: Use these rules to create your own rules and receive notifications Communication of an important event, typically through an email message or other desktop display.
 In USM Appliance, notifications are typically triggered by events, policies, and correlation directives, and in USM Anywhere, they are typically triggered by notification rules or directly from alarms..
 See Notification Rules from the Orchestration Rules Page for more information.